DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ---

 **TL;DR:** Google has just released its Accelerated Mobile Pages (AMP) project, a library that provides custom components for making websites very fast.
-It takes a prescriptive approach that puts tight restrictions on developers, but promises great speed gains.
+It takes a prescriptive approach that puts tight restrictions on developers but promises great speed gains.
 In this article, we take a look at some of AMP's features and build a demo page.
-Check out the [repo](https://github.com/auth0/amp-example) for the code and the [AMP project](https://github.com/ampproject/amphtml) for docs and further info.
+Check out the [repo](https://github.com/auth0/amp-example) to get the code for this tutorial and the [AMP project](https://github.com/ampproject/amphtml) for docs and further info.

 ---

 It's easy for sites with rich content to run into performance issues on mobile devices.
-If you've ever browsed a content site that has a heavy footprint on desktop, chances are the site wasn't the fastest you've ever visited when you viewed it on your phone or tablet.
+If you've ever browsed a content site that has a heavy footprint on desktop, chances are, the site wasn't the fastest you've ever visited when you viewed it on your phone or tablet.

 Google's [Accelerated Mobile Pages (AMP)](https://www.ampproject.org/) project aims to solve these issues and make the user's browsing experience "instant", especially on resource-constrained mobile devices.
 The AMP project relies on existing standards and current technologies, so how exactly does it accomplish better performance?
-Largly by *restricting* what developers are able to incorporate into their sites.
+Largely by *restricting* what developers are able to incorporate into their sites.
 AMP also provides its own implementations for many commonly used features, which ensures that the features are optimized according to the AMP spec.

 The AMP runtime JavaScript also takes care of a bunch of optimizations.
-These are things like loading only the content that is above the fold first, prioritizing or delaying image loading, and others.
+These are things like loading only the content that is above the fold first and prioritizing or delaying image loading, among others.

 ## Limitations

-Since AMP imposes many restrictions on us with the aim of making content sites really fast, it might be good to start off by going over what we *can't* do in it.
+Because AMP imposes many restrictions on us with the aim of making content sites really fast, it might be good to start off by going over what we *can't* do in it.

 Here's a non-exhaustive list:

-1. No developer-written or third party JavaScript
+1. No developer-written or third-party JavaScript
 2. No input elements of any kind, including standard `input` and `textarea`
 3. No external style sheets and only one `style` tag in the document head
 4. No inline styles
 5. Style rules must be at or below 50kb

 That's quite a large set of restrictions, and we're just scratching the surface!
 While it might seem a bit *too* restrictive, there are good reasons for these limitations.
-Remember that AMP is all about **content** sites, and many of the features that content sites need can be implemented without the heaps of JavaScript and CSS that tend to be required on many sites.
-Also, since most content sites simply display text and images (things like comment areas notwithstanding), the bet is that there isn't a huge need for input elements.
+Remember, AMP is all about **content** sites.
+There are many sites out there that force users to download heaps of JavaScript and CSS just for some simple animations or UI elements, which they could easily optimize or do without.
+Also, because most content sites simply display text and images (things like comment areas notwithstanding), the bet is that there isn't a huge need for input elements.

 ## AMP Components

 AMP comes with a small set of custom components to provide ways of implementing commonly needed features.
 It does so with custom elements that coordinate JavaScript execution (where applicable) and generally optimize performance.
 For example, the `amp-img` tag replaces the standard HTML `img` tag, and the reason is that `amp-img` can let the browser manage delaying or prioritizing image loading, depending on the position of the viewport and other factors.
-If an image is outside the current view, the page can be sped up by not requiring it immediately.
+If an image is outside of the current view, the page can be sped up by not requiring it immediately.

 AMP also provides extended components that can be requested from separate JS files to do even more.
 Here's a list of both the core and extended AMP components:

-- `amp-img`
-- `amp-audio`
-- `amp-anim`
-- `amp-ad`
-- `amp-pixel`
-- `amp-video`
-- `amp-carousel`
-- `amp-lightbox`
-- `amp-iframe`
-- `amp-instagram`
-- `amp-twitter`
-- `amp-youtube`
+`amp-img` `amp-audio` `amp-pixel` `amp-video` `amp-carousel` `amp-lightbox` `amp-ad` `amp-anim` `amp-iframe` `amp-instagram` `amp-twitter` `amp-youtube`

 ## The AMP Validator

 We've gone over some of the restrictions that AMP puts on us to accomplish better performance, but how are these restrictions enforced?
-If we put disallowed markup or include our own scripts, the page will still render, but of course we will be breaking the AMP rules.
-To help us see when we break the rules, AMP provides a **validator** that will let us know in the consolel what we've done wrong.
+If we put disallowed markup or include our own scripts, the page will still render, but of course, we will be breaking the AMP rules.
+To help us see when we break the rules, AMP provides a **validator** that will let us know in the console what we've done wrong.
 To enable the validator, we simply need to browse our site with `#development=1` appended to the end of the URL.

 ## Let's Build an AMP Page